samperay/scripting/README.md

 # scripting
-Contains code for Bash shell scripts for interview purposes or code as part of hobby
+Contains code for bash shell scripts as part of examples/exercises